LunaSare/spring2023-data-science/assignments/exercises/Qaqc-data-entry-validation-in-excel-SQL.md

 language: SQL
 --- -->

+If you want some additional tips on creating rules for data validation, watch the video ["Data validation in Excel"](https://www.youtube.com/watch?v=nMxl1_NAcxc).

 Create a spreadsheet in Excel for data entry.
 It should have five columns: Date, Site, Species, Mass, and Length.

 Set the following data validation criteria to prevent invalid data from getting entered: